Mou Chung-yuan: Career

-Mou earned a bachelor's degree from National Taiwan University in 1970 and pursued graduate study in the United States, completing his doctorate at the Washington University in St. Louis in 1975.
-Before assuming his role at the National Science Council, Mou was a professor of chemistry at the National Taiwan University.
+Mou earned a bachelor's degree from National Taiwan University in 1970 and pursued graduate study in the United States, completing his Ph.D. in chemistry at Washington University in St. Louis in 1975 under professor Ronald Lovett.
+Before assuming his role at the National Science Council, Mou was a professor of chemistry at National Taiwan University.
 He was elected a member of The World Academy of Sciences in 2013, and the Academia Sinica in 2016.